-Pedagogy for Winds and Brass: a teaching methods course for performers who want to teach
+Pedagogy for Winds and Brass: teaching resources for performers who teach

 Aspiring musician-performers often possess advanced technical skill and deep theoretical knowledge within their instrument or musical discipline but lack the pedagogical skills to effectively transfer this knowledge to students.
 This gap presents challenges when they enter teaching roles, as their struggle with self-efficacy, combined with a lack of pedagogical knowledge, can make it difficult for them to articulate concepts, adapt instruction to various learning levels, and create engaging learning experiences.